 Figure 12.
 Have you received any specific training in collaborative learning?
 19 Figure 13.
 Do your students have enough abilities to work cooperatively?
 20 Figure 14.
-Do you think that your students learn better with collaborative learni ng methods?
+Do you think that your students learn better with collaborative learning methods?
 21 Figure 15.
-Students' country.
-Figure 16.
-Students' opinion about organization of the subjects in secondary schools group work Figure 17.
-1. Students' perception about teachers' competencies/ 2.
-Studen perception about theirs own competencies/3.
-Students' perception about classmate Figure 18.
-Students' opinion about if they learn better working in groups Figure 19.
-Key players to promote group work in secondary school Figure 20.
+Students'country 22 Figure 16.
+Students' opinion about organization of the subject group work.
+23 Figure 17.
+1. Students' perception about teachers' compet perception about theirs o Students' percept wn competencies/3. competencies 23 Figure 18.
+Students' opinion about if theylearnbetter24 workin Figure 19.
+Key players to promote group work in secondary school 25 Figure 20.
 Parents participants by country.
-Figure 21.
+26 Figure 21.
 Distribution of the general sample by gender.
-Figure 22.
-Distribution of countries samples by gender Figure 23.
+26 Figure 22.
+Distribution of countries samples by gender.
+Figure 23.
 Distribution of the sample by age.
-Figure 24.
-Distribution of the sample by country and age Figure 25.
+27 Figure 24.
+Distribution of the sample by country and age.
+Figure 25.
 Children by family.
-Figure 26.
-Children by family distributed by country 29 Figure 27.
-"Have your children worked in collaborative groups at secondary school?"
-Figure 28.
-"Have your children worked in collaborative groups at secondary school Distribution by Country.
-Figure 29.
-"Do you think that educational policies (in your country or region) help develop collaborative learning in secondary school?"
-Figure 30.
-"Do you think that educational policies (in your country or region) help develop collaborative learning in secondary school?".
+28 Figure 26.
+Children by family distributed by country.
+Figure 27.
+"Have your children worked in collaborative29 groups Figure 28.
+"Have your children worked in collaborative groups at secondary school?".
 Distribution by Country.
-Figure 31.
+30 Figure 29.
+"Do you think that educational policies (in your country or region) help to develop collaborative learning in secondary school?"
+30 Figure 30.
+"Do you think that educational policies (in your country or region) help to develop collaborative learning in secondary school?".
+Distribution by Country 31 Figure 31.
 Q.17, Q.18 and Q.19 Percentages.
-Figure 32.
+32 Figure 32.
 Q. 8, Q.10 and Q. 11.
 Percentages.
-Figure 33.
+32 Figure 33.
 Q.9, Q.12, Q.13, Q.14, Q.15 and Q.16.
-Percentages.
-Figure 34.
+Percentages 33 Figure 34.
 Q.7.
-Who are the key players to promote and support the adoption collaborative learning in secondary schools?
-Figure 35.
+Who are the key players to promote and support the adoption of collaborative learning in secondary schools?
+34 Figure 35.
 Sample of stakeholders by country (left) and gender (right).
-Figure 36.
+35 Figure 36.
 Professional profile.
-Figure 37.
-Relation with collaborative experiences in secondary schools Figure 38.
+36 Figure 37.
+Relation with collaborative experiences in secondary schools 36 Figure 38.
 Opinion about educational policies.
-Figure 39.
-Structure of curriculum as aid to promote collaboration Figure 40.
+37 Figure 39.
+Structure of curriculum as aid to promote collaboration.
+37 Figure 40.
 In general, is equipment/furniture adequate?
-Figure 41.
+38 Figure 41.
 In general, is the building adequate?
-Figure 42.
-Key players to implement collaboration at secondary schools Figure 43.
-Assistance to teachers as relevant aid Figure 44.
+38 Figure 42.
+Key players to implement collaboration at secondary schools 38 Figure 43.
+Assistance to teachers as relevant aid.
+39 Figure 44.
 Opinion about teachers' skills 39

 Figure 45.
-Opinion about students' skills Figure 46.
+Opinion about students' skills 39 Figure 46.
 Influence of stakeholders in the success of collaborative learning 40 Figure 47.
 Do teachers see stakeholders as relevant?
 40 Figure 48.
-Relevance of parents' support.
-41 Figure 49.
+Relevance of parents' support 41 Figure 49.
 Do students learn better?
 41 Figure 50.
 Relevance to reduce ESL improving motivation 41 Figure 51.
 Prevention from dropping out 42 Figure 52.
-Factors to improve collaboration 42 Figure 53.
+Factors to improve collaboration.
+42 Figure 53.
 Factors to hinder collaboration.
 43 Figure 54.
 Factors to promote/hinder CL 44